PowerMTA VirtualMTA & Domain Policies Explained (With Real-World Examples)

 }

 Each VirtualMTA has its own IP, limits, and delivery behavior.
+Understanding how to design these properly is covered in our PowerMTA architecture guide.

 What Are Domain Policies?

 Domain policies define how PowerMTA treats recipient domains.
+They work together with VirtualMTAs to control delivery speed and retry behavior.

 How fast should we send to this ISP, and how should we react to errors?